eclipse-rdf4j/rdf4j-doc/site/content/documentation/programming/shacl.md

      - `<http://rdf4j.org/config/sail/shacl#validationResultsLimitPerConstraint>`

  Use -1 to remove a limit and 0 to validate but return an empty validation report. -1 is the default.

+ A truncated validation report will have `isTruncated()` return true and the model will have `rdf4j:truncated true`.

 ## Retrieving violated shapes